lsst-dm/dmtn-016/index.rst

 .. rubric:: Footnotes

-.. [#level3] There is some difference of opinion as to what Level 3 "really means" at this point,
+.. [*] There is some difference of opinion as to what Level 3
+			 "really means" at this point, see later discussion